silvavn/silvavn/README.md

 ## Highlights

-- I contribute and/or maintain open source, including [yfinance](https://github.com/ranaroussi/yfinance), [Eiten](https://github.com/tradytics/eiten), and [Freqtrade](https://github.com/freqtrade/freqtrade)
+- I contribute and/or maintain open source, including [scholarly](https://github.com/scholarly-python-package/scholarly), [yfinance](https://github.com/ranaroussi/yfinance), [Eiten](https://github.com/tradytics/eiten), and [Freqtrade](https://github.com/freqtrade/freqtrade)
 - I've done (and sometimes still do) reverse engineering of APIs and closed source code
-- I've developed an investment strategy that automatically manages my money and assets, it is called [Faidh](https://faidhwealth.com/).
 - My favourite technologies/languages are Python, Vue and Javascript, but I love to try new technologies every now and then.

 ## Research Profile